SeanMcTex/SpriteKitSpeedRun/SpeakerNotes/SpriteKitSpeedRunNotes.md

 # Sprite Kit Speed Run Speaker Notes

+* (These notes are designed to be used with Jonathan Penn's excellent [KeyGrip](https://github.com/rubbercitywizards/KeyGrip) utility.)

 ## Create New Project, Strip Template Code

 * In Xcode, select New -> Project -> SpriteKit Game